backpack5689/personal-site/content/page/resume.md

 ### Mohawk Industries

 Senior Incident Response Analyst | *June 2023 to present*
+- Implemented Reliaquest as a SIEM within 3 months, including integrating with our XDR platform, E-mail Security platform, and our Asset Management platform.
 - Worked with management to develop the Incident Response team, increasing the time size from just 1 individual analyst to 6 analysts across the globe.
 - Worked closely with IT teams from all over to respond to incidents within a multitude of separate-yet-connected business units.
 - Created and maintained documentation for a “Executive Summary Report” for incidents to publish to upper management, clearly communicating the incident in full with a summary, MITRE ATT&CK framework graph, and a clear timeline of the incident